ansys/pyadditive/doc/source/getting_started/index.rst

     `two factor authentication <https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication>`_
     and request to be added to the PyAnsys organization by contacting `pyansys.support@ansys.com <mailto:pyansys.support@ansys.com>`_.
-    You will also need to create a
+    You also need to create a
     `personal access token <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_
     with ``read:packages`` scope and `authorize it for single sign on
     <https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on>`_.